parrt/msan501-old/projects/hashtable.md

 Store the [Slate](https://github.com/parrt/msan501/blob/master/data/slate.7z) and [Berlitz](https://github.com/parrt/msan501/blob/master/data/berlitz1.7z) data sets outside of your repo so that you are not tempted to add that data to the repository.
 Perhaps you can make a general data directory for use in lots of classes such as `~/data` or just for this class `~/msan501/data`.

 I recommend that you start by getting the simple linear search to work, which involves computing HTML and all of the basic machinery for extracting words from file content.
-So start by flushing out `words.py` and `linear_search.py`.
-You can use the unit tests in `test_search.py`, although the tests will fail for the indexed-based searches.
+So start by fleshing out `words.py` and `linear_search.py`.
+You can use the unit tests in `test_search.py`, although the tests will fail for the indexed-based searches until you get those implemented.

 ## Deliverables